It’s always an exciting thing to stock your first backyard pond with fish.

 Remember to keep the pump running 24/7.
 Pond pumps are made to run constantly and there are many energy efficient models available!

 This ensures good water movement and a consistent supply of oxygen.

 If you’re worried about the cost of running a pump 24/7 you may be surprised that they cost less to run than you think.
-Check out our calculator on how much my pond pump costs to run.

 Create a true ecosystem